eda-ricercatore/gulyas-scripts/notes/gnu-octave.md

 + How to represent missing data explicitly using the 'Not Available' (NA) function.
 + How to determine if a variable is a null value or empty string.
++ Show a list of variables that are currently defined.
++ Show a detailed list of variables that are currently defined.
++ Determine if a "name" is used for an existing "variable, function, file, directory, or class"
+	\cite[\S7.3 Status of Variables]{Abbott2016,Eaton2016}

 Interesting functions regarding the status of variables